 Sanjay Gandhi National park is one of the idyllic spots to enjoy the magic of monsoon in Mumbai.
 The rain just adds to the beauty of this place with a host of gushing streams all across the hill.

 The park offers some amazing treks and nature trails.
-One of the most popular is Upper Kanheri trail from the national park gate to the Kanheri cave peak.
+One of the most popular is the Upper Kanheri trail from the national park gate to the Kanheri cave peak.

 It is approximately 45 minutes walk through the forest.
 You can spot different kinds of butterflies, lizards and avifauna here.